- Knox Law Institute

 The primary goal of most parents and other who choose to fund a third party SNT is typically to use the entrusted assets to enhance and enrich the life of the disabled beneficiary while still preserving one or more resource-limited forms of public assistance benefits to which the beneficiary is (or may in the future) be entitled.

 When the Concern Arises.
 During the time that the beneficiary’s parents are still living, the parents will often do whatever is necessary to make sure that the needs of their disabled child are met.
-That can often be handled informally if, for example, the beneficiary lives with his or her parents.
+That can often be handled informally if, for example, the beneficiary lives with their parents.
 However, the parents will often be concerned about what will happen when they are no longer living and are therefore unable to care for their disabled child.
 At that time, a number of issues may arise, including:

 - Where will the disabled child live?